Should I avoid Probate? How do I avoid Probate?

 Connecticut Estate Tax Rules

 Regardless of how an estate is structured, including Revocable Trusts, a Connecticut Estate Tax Return must be filed and State Estate Taxes may be owed.
-The estate tax exemption amount in Connecticut in 2020 is $5.1 million per person or, with proper planning, $10.2 million for a couple.
-The Federal estate exemption amount is $11.58 million per person or just over $23 million per couple.
+The federal estate tax exemption amount, which is the same as in Connecticut in 2024, is $13.61 million per individual.
+Therefore, federal and Connecticut estate tax is due from a decedent’s estate if the Connecticut taxable estate is more than $13.61 million, or just over $27 million per couple.

 An experienced Trust and Estate attorney can advise clients on ways to reduce any potential estate tax liability at death.